 Perspectives - Public affairs commentary by community members, broadcast daily during Morning Edition and Weekend Edition.

 KQED Science Radio - Weekly program focusing on the people behind the science and environmental issues that are changing the way we live.

 The Do List - Discusses the hottest tickets and must-see shows in Northern California.
 Airs Fridays at 6:30am and 8:30am.

 NPR (National Public Radio) is a nonprofit company that produces and distributes public radio programming.
 Many NPR programs (including Morning Edition, Talk of the Nation and All Things Considered) are produced at NPR's headquarters in Washington, DC.
 Other NPR programs (including Fresh Air and Car Talk) are produced at public radio stations around the country and are then distributed by NPR.
 NPR News also maintains bureaus and correspondents around the world.

-What NPR programs does KQED broadcast?
+Which NPR programs does KQED broadcast?

 All Things Considered